Estate Planning

 Four Types of Irrevocable Trusts

 Different situations require different structures.
-Melissa reviews your situation during your Family Protection Audit and recommends the one that fits.
+Melissa reviews your situation during your Free Strategy Call and recommends the one that fits.

 Medicaid Asset Protection Trust